ERamaM/PMDLComparator/README.md

     python deeppm_act.py data/Helpdesk.csv ACT results/helpdesk_results.log

 Do NOT run the experiments with "BOTH" instead of ACT since the neural network is not programmed for that.

+# Tax

+Run the training procedure and next event prediction with the following command (inside the "code" folder)

+    python train.py --dataset ../data/Helpdesk.csv